tzztson/company-react-dev-test/README.md

 If you are relatively competent in React, there is no reason this app should take you much longer than 2-4 hours.
 That is not a time restriction.
 It’s only an estimated time to completion.

-_The instructions above should be clear enough for you to complete the task without any additional information._
+_The instructions above should be clear enough for you to complete the task without any additional informatio